benbjohnson/litestream.io/content/guides/kubernetes-statefulset/index.md

 This guide assumes you have read the [_Getting Started_](/getting-started) tutorial already.
 Please read that to understand the basic operation of Litestream.

+It also assumes you already have a Kubernetes [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) and that your SQLite database is stored on a [Volume](https://kubernetes.io/docs/concepts/storage/volumes/).
+However the YAML files for a full working example (minus the [Secret](#kubernetes-secret-for-aws-credentials)) are available [on GitHub](https://github.com/cablespaghetti/litestream.io/tree/develop/content/guides/kubernetes-statefulset).

 ### Creating an S3 bucket